 FREQUENTLY ASKED QUESTIONS (FAQ’S):

 The first step to join the parent and grandparent sponsorship program for this year is to submit your 2020 Interest to Sponsor form.
-This form will be available on the the Immigration, Refugees and Citizenship Canada (IRCC) website between October 13 to November 3, 2020.
-The individual or potential sponsor interested in sponsoring their family is the one who should fill out, complete and submit the Interest to Sponsor form.
+This form will be available on the Immigration, Refugees and Citizenship Canada (IRCC) website between October 13 to November 3, 2020.
+The individual or potential sponsor interested in sponsoring their family is the one who should fill out, complete, and submits the Interest to Sponsor form.

 You are eligible to sponsor your parents and grandparents if you meet the criteria provided by IRCC:

 - You are at least 18 years old at the time of application